 - ½ cup butter, softened

-- 2 cups confectioner's sugar (icing sugar)
+- 2 cups icing sugar icing sugar is also known as confectioner's sugar

 - 1 teaspoon almond extract

 - Grease and flour a deep 8 inch (20 cm) round cake pan or an 8 x 8 inch square pan.
 I often use a loose bottom pan to make the cake easier to remove from the can pan after baking.

 - In a medium bowl or pitcher, whisk the baking soda into the buttermilk or sour milk.
 Set aside.
 The milk will foam up as it sits.

 - In a medium bowl, whisk together the gluten free flour blend, cinnamon, ground cloves, allspice and ground nutmeg.
 Set aside.

 - In a separate bowl, whisk the egg whites until soft peaks form.
 Set aside.

 - In another bowl (I use an electric mixer for this), cream together the butter and the sugar.

 - Add the egg yolks and blend well.